Jo Min-ki

 Jo Min-ki (November 5, 1965 – March 9, 2018) was a South Korean actor.
 He is best known for his roles in the television series Love and Ambition, East of Eden, Queen Seondeok, and Flames of Desire.
 He was also a noted photographer and published two books and held solo exhibitions,.
 In addition since 2010 he was an assistant professor at Cheongju University.

 Following high-profile accusations of sexual misconduct from numerous students, Jo was found dead at an underground parking lot in Seoul in an apparent suicide on March 9, 2018.

 Controversy

-Sexual harassment allegations

 On February 22, 2018, Jo Min-ki was accused of sexually harassing his students, which he initially denied.
 It was then revealed that he had resigned from a teaching post at Cheongju University, and dropped out of his upcoming drama Children of a Lesser God.
 A week later, Jo apologized and admitted to the allegations.
 It was confirmed that Jo would be investigated by the police and was due to turn himself in for questioning by Monday March 12, 2018.
 Shortly before his death, police announced that he was banned from leaving the country during the investigation.
 Following Jo's death, it was announced he had written and sent a written apology on February 26, however his agency decided not to release it and instead released an official statement of apology.